-Chapter 13.
-Semi-Diplomatic Transcriptions: Manuscript
+Chapter 12.
+Semi-Diplomatic Transcriptions: Features Unique to Manuscript Playbooks

 This chapter of our documentation is still in beta.
 We welcome feedback, corrections,